coop152/obsidian-vaults/Year 3/Third Year Project/Index & Plan.md

 - do a short section on the "switch calendar" button in Features
 - maybe look at the comments in Analysis and add some more images
 - add images and waffle more in the reflection/results bit
+- add images to the installer section in porting